carbon-design-system/carbon/docs/README.md

 # Carbon documentation

 This is the home for all process, contribution, and version-related documentation.
-These docs include information on project management, contribution, migration, lessons learned along the way, etc.
+These docs include information on project management, contribution, migration, reflections, and process insights.

+If you think something is missing, we encourage [contributions](#how-to-contribute).

 ## Project management